SRGSSR/srganalytics-apple/docs/GETTING_STARTED.md

 - In-app web browser: Web browser interface which can be used to display web content without leaving an app (`SFSafariViewController`).
 - Device browser: Any standalone browser app that can be used on a device (e.g. Safari Mobile, Google Chrome, etc.).
 To invoke the default web browser use the `-[UIApplication openURL:options:completionHandler:]` API, which also provides support for deep linking for apps supporting it.

-### Using the device browser (recommended)
+### Using the device browser

-Most of the time it is very difficult or nearly impossible to guarantee that, starting from some random web page (part of SRG SSR offering or not) you cannot somehow reach a tracked SRG SSR web page.
-For example, even if you open a Wikipedia page about some random topic, it is always possible that the user can search for an SRG SSR article and finally reach one of our tracked websites.
+Most of the time it is very difficult or nearly [impossible](https://en.wikipedia.org/wiki/Wikiracing) to guarantee that, starting from some random web page (part of SRG SSR offering or not) you cannot somehow reach a tracked SRG SSR web page.
+For example, even if your app opens a Wikipedia page about some random topic, it is always possible that the user can search for an SRG SSR article and finally reach one of our tracked websites.

-For this very reason we recommend that your app always opens web pages with your device browser.
-This way your app will be sent to the background so that Mediapulse requirements are guaranteed to be fulfilled, no matter how the user navigates the web content afterwards.
+In such cases you should present the web content with the device browser.
+This ensures your app is automatically sent to the background so that Mediapulse requirements are guaranteed to be fulfilled, no matter how the user navigates the web content.

+This approach works well for apps which present loosly related web content, for example a link to some article, to a user guide or to legal information pages.

+#### Examples

+- Mostly native application with documentation accessible via web pages.
+- Player application offering a few links to articles related to a media stemming from various sources.

-### Displaying web content in app (not recommended)
+### Displaying web content in app

-Your app might have the strong requirement to display web content without the user leaving the app.
-In such cases, and only in such cases, should you consider the web view or in-app browser approaches.
+Your app might need to display web content with tight integration into its native user interface.
+In such cases you must consider the web view or in-app browser approaches.

-If the web page you want to display belongs to the SRG SSR, it must provide a way to disable JavaScript tracking entirely (e.g. with a special resource path or parameter) so that it can be displayed while your application is in foreground without overlapping measurements.
+If the web contnt you want to display belongs to the SRG SSR, it must provide a way to disable JavaScript tracking entirely (e.g. with a special resource path or parameter) so that it can be displayed while your application is in foreground without overlapping measurements.

 Moreover, no matter whether you display an SRG SSR web page or an external one, you must ensure that the user is never able to navigate to a tracked web page, even in convoluted ways.
 Here are a few possible strategies to achieve this result: